dwighthouse/unofficial-talonvoice-docs/docs/Rules.md

 This is mostly used when there is more than one common way to describe an [Action](Actions.md), or to provide a shorthand verbal syntax while retaining the more verbose and understandable original.

-This can also be useful if there are alternate spellings, or very similar sounding words, for a word that is harder to recognize.
+This can also be useful for very similar sounding words if that word is harder to recognize.

 * `(enter | return)` - Recognizes either "enter" or "return"
 * `(dubquote | double quote)` - Recognizes either "dubquote" or "double quote"